Spouses and domestic partners often transfer property between themselves.

 This means at least one person in the relationship must live in the property as their principal place of residence (PPR) for a continuous period of at least 12 months commencing within 12 months of the transfer.

 This residence requirement can be varied but you need to contact us to explain why the variation is required and we must be satisfied that it is a good reason.
 If there is a change in your circumstances and you cannot meet the residence requirement, you must notify us in writing within 30 days of becoming aware of that change.
 The transfer will then be subject to duty.

 The transfer of the principal place of residence must be for no consideration.

 Couples will satisfy this requirement if a spouse or partner transferee gives a mortgage to:

 - secure the same or a greater amount as the amount outstanding immediately before the transfer, or

 However, the couple must not have entered into these arrangements to take advantage of this exemption.
 The Commissioner will be satisfied that this is the case if the mortgage was:

-- Created to secure borrowings applied to the improvement of the property.
+- created to secure borrowings applied to improving the property.